shiup/shiup/resume.md

 **Security Architect/Senior Technical Staff Member**  *2018 – Current*

 - Direct a team of 8 engineers to integrate advanced AI capabilities into API governance and enforcement, resulting in AI gateway, Governance, and Discovery services, positioning IBM API Connect as a next-generation solution in AI in the market
 - Supervise efforts to secure FedRAMP, GovCloud, and FISMA compliance by leading a 12-member team.
-Success in GovCloud and FISMA opened multimillion-dollar opportunities in the government sector
+Successful compliance with GovCloud and FISMA created multimillion-dollar opportunities in the government sector
 - Collaborate with cutting-edge OEM partners to enhance AI runtime API security and stay ahead of evolving cyber threats, resulting in 15+ signed contracts for IBM with minimal resource impact in 2024
 - Decrease security vulnerabilities across deployments by 75% by adopting CI/CD to manage security risks, reducing developer intervention and minimizing recurring issues, leading to faster resolutions
 - Achieve 100% alignment between API/AI security initiatives and product owners, resulting in secure and business-relevant product features for each release
 - Boost customer satisfaction by 20% through regular security consultations and architecture discussions at high-profile conferences like APIDays, APIWorld, TechConf, THINKS, and RSA, building trust in API security architecture and aligning solutions with customer requirements

 #### IBM - DataPower, Cambridge/Littleton, MA
 **Security Architect/Engineer/Senior Technical Staff Member**  *2006 – 2018*